JoinColony/colonyJS/docs/_API_ColonyNetworkClient.md

 **Response**

-An instance of a `ContractResponse` which will receive a receipt with a `contractAddress` property (the address of the newly-deployed contract)
+An instance of a `ContractResponse` which will receive a receipt with a `contractAddress` property.

+See [Sender](/colonyjs/api-contractclient/#sendinput-options) for more information about `ContractResponse`.

 **Contract Information**